developer-note/developer-note.github.io/docs/java/bestpractices/defensive-coding/index.md

 - Exception Handling
   - use try-with-resources
   - pass useful informations to exceptions (arguments & parent exceptions)
-  - don't catch Throwable and Exceptions (it will catch exceptions that are not meant to catch)
+  - don't catch Throwable and Exceptions (it will catch exceptions that are not meant to be catched)
-  - don't catch `NullPointerException`
+  - don't catch `NullPointerException`, instead fix the code
-  - catch and swallow
+  - don't catch and swallow exceptions
 - Use Static Analysis Tools